.st0{fill:#FFFFFF;}

 It may seem like an easy ride to fire off a discussion and leave the students to it.
 This may work with highly motivated and intelligent students, but it’s better if the teacher helps guide the discussion and responds to their students’ ideas, just as you would in class.

 Sometimes, it helps to structure a discussion, so that as many students get a chance to respond as possible.
-For example, you could ask 3 or 4 students to present different aspects of a problem, then the other students respond to those.
+For example, you could ask 3 or 4 students to present different aspects of a problem, and then the other students respond to those.
 Or divide the class into supporting two different viewpoints and then argue it out.
-You could even task the students to create the topics themselves.
+You could even ask the students to create the topics themselves.

 The teacher should be available to jump in if the discussion gets too heated.
 However, if you set it up well with simple rules, these discussions will flow nicely without much input.

-Use a variety of content in your elearning discussion forums
+Use a variety of content in your eLearning discussion forums

 These days, we don’t need to limit forum posts to text and images.
 Most students have a smartphone and can easily create a video of themselves articulating a point of view.
 They can also create presentations, PDFs and infographics, so make sure you encourage this kind of creativity.
 Students tend to enjoy variety too.

-Link discussion forums closely to class work
+Link discussion forums closely to classwork

-If you deliver virtual classes in your elearning program, you can use a forum to continue discussions if you run out of time.
+If you deliver virtual classes in your eLearning program, you can use a forum to continue discussions if you run out of time.
 You might also consider using the forum to assess students’ understanding of the topic.

 Share news, opinions and suggestions